If you’ve had a heart attack, you might think life insurance is out of reach.

 While getting life insurance after a heart attack isn’t easy, it’s definitely possible.
 It all starts with a good application.
 To make sure you handle this process correctly, you can work with a qualified broker that understands your medical condition.

 If you’ve suffered from a heart attack, you already have a red flag.
 The life insurance company will scour your application for any other risk factors.
 You want to clean up your application.

 Before you apply for life insurance, you need to get in shape.
 If you’re carrying any extra weight, the insurance company sees you as a risk for another heart attack.
 They are going to jack up your premiums because of your weight.
 The lower the weight on your scale, the lower your premiums can be.

 Another thing to do before you submit an application is to find a company that favors applicants with a heart attack.
 There are companies out there who offer lower premiums than other companies.
-Wading through the 6,000 companies to find a heart attack favorable one could take a while.